 International Anti-Corruption Day is celebrated each year on 9 December as an initiative of the United Nations.
 The UN message of ‘United against Corruption’ reinforces that preventing corruption is everyone’s responsibility.

-To mark International Anti-Corruption Day on 9 December 2019, the Crime and Corruption Commission (CCC) has released a video that dramatically demonstrates how becoming involved in corruption can impact your life.
+To mark International Anti-Corruption Day on 9 December 2019, the Crime and Corruption Commission (CCC) released a video that dramatically demonstrates how becoming involved in corruption can impact your life.
 To many people, corruption can be an intangible concept, hard to identify or relate to, but this person’s story proves that its impacts are real and devastating.

 In October 2016, the CCC commenced Operation Windage to investigate allegations of corruption related to Ipswich City Council.
 It ultimately led to more than 80 criminal charges against individuals connected to the Council, up to the most senior levels of the organisation.